cinemast/libjson-rpc-cpp/CONTRIBUTING.md

   - Adding new connectors.
   - Adding new languages to the stubgenerator.

+Additionally you can find a wishlost and planned features [here](https://github.com/cinemast/libjson-rpc-cpp/projects/1)

 ### Guidelines / Conventions

 We do not want to prevent you from contributing by having too strict guidelines.